Experimental autoimmune encephalomyelitis

 Experimental autoimmune encephalomyelitis, sometimes experimental allergic encephalomyelitis (EAE), is an animal model of brain inflammation.
 It is an inflammatory demyelinating disease of the central nervous system (CNS).
 It is mostly used with rodents and is widely studied as an animal model of the human CNS demyelinating diseases, including multiple sclerosis (MS) and acute disseminated encephalomyelitis (ADEM).
 EAE is also the prototype for T-cell-mediated autoimmune disease in general.

-EAE was motivated by observations during the convalescence from viral diseases by Thomas M. Rivers, D. H. Sprunt and G. P. Berry in 1933.
+EAE development was motivated by observations during the convalescence from viral diseases by Thomas M. Rivers, D. H. Sprunt and G. P. Berry in 1933.
 Their findings upon a transfer of inflamed patient tissue to primates was published in the Journal of Experimental Medicine.
-An acute monophasic illness, it has been suggested that EAE is far more similar to ADEM than MS.
+An acute monophasic illness, it has been suggested that EAE is far more similar to ADEM than to MS.

 Types of EAE

 EAE can be induced in a number of species, including mice, rats, guinea pigs, rabbits and primates.

 The most commonly used antigens in rodents are spinal cord homogenate (SCH), purified myelin, myelin protein such as MBP, PLP, and MOG, or peptides of these proteins, all resulting in distinct models with different disease characteristics regarding both immunology and pathology.
 It may also be induced by the passive transfer of T cells specifically reactive to these myelin antigens.

 Depending on the antigen used and the genetic make-up of the animal, rodents can display a monophasic bout of EAE, a relapsing-remitting form, or chronic EAE.
 The typical susceptible rodent will debut with clinical symptoms around two weeks after immunization and present with a relapsing-remitting disease.
 The archetypical first clinical symptom is weakness of tail tonus that progresses to paralysis of the tail, followed by a progression up the body to affect the hind limbs and finally the forelimbs.

 However, similar to MS, the disease symptoms reflect the anatomical location of the inflammatory lesions, and may also include emotional lability, sensory loss, optic neuritis, difficulties with coordination and balance (ataxia), and muscle weakness and spasms.
 Recovery from symptoms can be complete or partial and the time varies with symptoms and disease severity.
 Depending on the relapse-remission intervals, rats can have up to three bouts of disease within an experimental period.